English (ENGL)

 ENGL 115 Rhetoric and Popular Culture

 This course examines global popular culture through the lens of cultural studies and rhetorical analysis.
 Topics to be covered include the creation, dissemination, and reception of popular culture, as well as its role in shaping public discourse, social and artistic movements, and lived experience.
 Rhetorical analysis will be applied to multimodal artifacts such as comics, video games, political speeches, music videos, sports broadcasts, television shows, memes, and advertisements.
 PREREQ: ENGL 101.
-(This CWI course meets Idaho State Board of Education GEM competency requirements for GEM 6 - Social and Behavioral Ways of Knowing OR the CWI Global Perspectives requirement.
-[It will not fulfill both requirements.]).
+(This CWI course meets the institutional competency requirements for Global Perspectives.).
 (3 lecture hours, 0 lab hours, 3 credits)

 ENGL 175 Literature and Ideas